Tarab-Imam/cprogr/README.md

 # cprogr
-In this repository,I am going to write some programs of C.
+In this repository,I will write some programs of C.
 <br>
 I will also write some menu driven programs.
 <p> I'll write the programs using switch case. </p>